BookGen/FellStyle/README.md

 A collection of styles for use with [BookGen](https://github.com/marrus-sh/BookGen/) inspired by older English typography.
 Featuring :

-+ Standard and Largetype PDF forms
++ Standard, Largetype, and Trade PDF forms
 + Additional information on chapter­‑only PDFs for ease of distribution
 + CSS stylesheet